Keeping Business Going Strong

 After thoroughly analyzing the lower portion of the tank shell, we identified a section that had become too thin due to corrosion.
 By properly replacing the damaged steel before the coating project, we further extended the life of the tank.

 Analyzed the coating needs of the storage tank shell based on the temperature required to sustain the asphalt.
 We also analyzed sealant needs for the unsealed chime angle between the tank bottom and supporting surface to prevent corrosion to the underside of the tank floor.

-Proper analysis led us to choose Intertherm 2205 which is a new high-heat coating for the tank shell that allows application up to 400 degrees Fahrenheit without the typical bubbling and blistering that typically occurs when coating hot surfaces with standard high heat coatings.
+Proper analysis led us to choose Intertherm 2205, a new high-heat coating that allows application up to 400°F without the bubbling that typically occurs when coating hot surfaces with standard high-heat coatings.
 Enviroline 9400TR was the coating used as the chime angle sealant.
 It was specifically chosen for its ability to be applied to the warm surface and handle the movement that will occur at the chime angle.